JiscSD/octopus/api/docs/README.md

 This directory contains the files needed to deploy a static [documentation page](https://jiscsd.github.io/octopus/) for the octopus API.

-The majority of the files are taken straight from [Swagger UI](https://swagger.io/tools/swagger-ui/), and our own OpenAPI specification is also included (`api.yml`).
+These are:

+-   An HTML file, which includes [Swagger UI](https://swagger.io/tools/swagger-ui/) via CDN
+-   Our OpenAPI specification (`api.yml`)

 The page is deployed using [github pages](https://pages.github.com/).